About Pediatric Dentistry

-It is the area of Dental Medicine that is dedicated to the oral health of babies, children and adolescents combining the curative and preventive aspects.
+Pediatric dentistry is the area of dentistry that focuses on the oral health of babies, children and adolescents, combining curative and preventive aspects.

-Maintaining healthy primary teeth or healthy “baby teeth” is essential to ensure phonetic and chewing functions, as well as to ensure a healthy permanent dentition.
-The first visit is recommended when the first tooth erupts, in order to instil the habit of regular visits to the dentist, encouraging preventive habits and early treatment.
+Maintaining healthy deciduous teeth or “baby teeth” is essential to ensure phonetic and chewing functions, as well as ensuring healthy permanent teeth.
+The first visit to the dentist is recommended when the first tooth erupts, in order to instill the habit of regular visits to the dentist, encouraging preventive habits and early treatment.

 Frequently Asked Questions